DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Contraction of 'binary digit'.
 A bit is the smallest measurement unit of computer memory or processing, or data transmission speed.
 The binary code '1001', for example, consists of four bits.
 See also **Binary** and **Byte**.

 #####BitTorrent
-BitTorrent is the most popular Internet technology for file sharing and downloading large amounts of data (such as movies).
+BitTorrent is the most popular internet technology for file sharing and downloading large amounts of data (such as movies).
 It works according to a principle known as 'peer-to-peer', which means that everyone who is downloading a file is simultaneously uploading it to fellow downloaders.
 This way, bandwidth is shared among the downloaders, and no central download server is necessary.

 #####Blog
-Short for 'web log'; usually a chronological and often personal record of thoughts, web links, events or actions, posted on the Web.
+Short for 'web log'; usually a chronological and often personal record of thoughts, web links, events or actions, posted on the web.
 The difference between blogs and news/opinion websites is becoming increasingly blurry.

 #####Browser
 The software used by people for accessing and viewing websites.
 A web browser loads pages from servers, translates their internal HTML code into formatted text, displays graphics, plays music and video, and provides links to related pages.
 Web browsers are based on the file format and network standards of the World Wide Web, which are defined by the World Wide Web Consortium.
 In practice, however, browser manufacturers extend or deviate from those standards, which can lead to compatibility problems in web design.